AndyHaas/Salesforce_Project_Management/docs/wiki/Portal_LWR_Solution.md

    - Route: `/s/autologin`
    - View: Uses `portalAutoLogin` LWC component

+## Important: Route Deployment Limitation

+**LWR sites do NOT support route/view metadata deployment.** All attempts to deploy routes via metadata will fail.
+The route **must be created manually** in Experience Cloud Builder.

 ## Setup Instructions

-Since LWR sites have restrictions on metadata deployment for routes/views, you'll need to create the route manually:
+You'll need to create the route manually in Experience Cloud Builder:

 ### Step 1: Create the Route in Experience Cloud Builder